Most domestic abuse is directed at women but men are abused too, in both heterosexual and same sex relationships.

 - You have the same rights as women

 - The police will take you seriously and arrest your abuser if there is evidence of assault

 - Statutory services must also provide support regardless of gender

 Accepting that you are being abused is an important step.

-The next step is to break your silence and isolation by contacting an appropriate organisation or speaking to someone you trust.
+The next step is to break your silence and feelings of being alone by contacting an appropriate organisation or speaking to someone you trust.